snolfi/env-variation/README.md

 Please replace the original file contained in the /evorobotpy2/lib folder with the files contained in this repository and recompile the evo module by following the instructions included in Section 13.5 of the book.

-To set the distribution of the perturbations affecting the motor states to a given fixed value add the instruction: self.nn.setnoiserange(value) in the file ./bin/policy.py after line 200
+To set the distribution of the perturbations affecting the motor states to a given fixed value add the instruction:

+self.nn.setnoiserange(value)

+in the file ./bin/policy.py after line 200

-To set the distribution of action perturbation to a value which increase during evaluation episode up to a certain maxvalue add the instruction: nrange = 0.01 in the file policy.py after the line 205 and the instructions: self.nn.setnoiserange(nrange)
+To set the distribution of action perturbation to a value which increase during evaluation episode up to a certain maxvalue add the instruction:
+"nrange = 0.01"
+in the file policy.py after the line 205 and the instructions: self.nn.setnoiserange(nrange)